 INTRODUCTION

 Liver transplantation is the accepted standard of care for end-stage liver disease due to a variety of etiologies including decompensated cirrhosis, fulminant hepatic failure, and primary hepatic malignancy[1].
-The number of liver transplantations is increasing in The United States with over 33000 procedures performed in the last five years[2].
+The number of liver transplantations is increasing in the United States with over 33000 procedures performed in the last five years[2].
 In addition, more organs are available for transplantation with practice changes such as human immunodeficiency virus, hepatitis B and C infected donor grafts, and living donor donations[3-5].
 Also, the landscape is changing regarding liver transplantation in severe alcoholic hepatitis given studies showing favorable outcomes[6,7].
 Despite these advances, as of January 2019 there are currently over 13000 candidates on the liver transplant waiting list emphasizing the importance of rigorous patient selection[8].

 The liver transplantation process requires a multi-disciplinary approach that facilitates collaboration between different specialties including hepatologists, transplant surgeons, neuropsychologists, psychiatrists, social workers, and ethics committees.
 There are evidence-based criteria involving the degree of end-organ damage and decompensation required prior to being listed for transplant as organ allocation is based on the model for end-state liver disease score[9].
 However, a growing emphasis has been placed on the psychosocial status of patients prior to liver transplantation.
 The psychosocial assessment of a patient is a critical aspect of the evaluation process prior to being listed for liver transplantation.
 There is minimal data assessing post-transplant outcomes in patients after they have received a liver transplant that were characterized as having psychosocial problems prior to being evaluated and listed for transplantation.

 Despite the aforementioned practice changes, there are still a limited number of organs available for transplantation.
 Thus, a successful outcome depends upon a complete evaluation[10].
-Liver transplant centers have various pre-defined criteria that must be met prior to being listed including minimum time of documented sobriety in the case of alcoholic liver disease and range of body-mass index for obese patients[11,12].
-In contrast, there are no standardized criteria for selection for transplant in respect to psychosocial comorbidities and there are no evidence-based guidelines for screening or treatment prior to listing[13].
+Liver transplant centers have various predefined criteria that must be met prior to being listed including minimum time of documented sobriety in the case of alcoholic liver disease and range of body-mass index for obese patients[11,12].
+In contrast, there are no standardized criteria for selection for transplant in respect to psychosocial comorbidities, and there are no evidence-based guidelines for screening or treatment prior to listing[13].
 Psychiatric disorders and polysubstance abuse are common amongst transplant candidates[14].
 Previous studies have indicated that several psychosocial morbidities can lead to adverse outcomes after liver transplantation[15].
-Not only can there be an impact on morbidity and mortality, but also a decrease in the quality of life[16].
+Not only can there be an impact on morbidity and mortality but also a decrease in the quality of life[16].
 Most of the previous studies have focused on psychiatric comorbidities, specifically major depressive disorder and generalized anxiety[17-19].
 There are few studies regarding the impact of additional psychosocial barriers to liver transplant including financial hardship, lack of caregiver support, polysubstance abuse, and issues with medical non-compliance.
 The purpose of our study was to assess the impact of certain pre-transplant psychosocial comorbidities on outcomes after liver transplantation.

 MATERIALS AND METHODS

-A retrospective analysis was performed on all patients older than 18-years of age at our institution who underwent liver transplantation over a five-year span from 2012-2016.
+A retrospective analysis was performed on all patients older than 18 years of age at our institution who underwent liver transplantation over a five-year span from 2012-2016.
 Approval for the project was obtained by The University of Nebraska institutional review board (protocol 304-17-EP).
 Demographic data, etiology of liver disease, psychosocial, and psychiatric history were collected on all patients.
 Patients determined to have psychiatric disease were individuals with a known psychiatric diagnosis who followed with a mental health professional or utilized a psychiatric medication within 12 mo of organ transplant.